David-Seis/SecureYourAzureData/SQLSecurity/01 - SecurityLandscape.md

 <h4>1.1.2 Zero Trust</h4>

-The "Zero Trust" paradigm is a modern framework for distributed applications where you cannot control the various networks and access points applications may use.
+  The <b>Zero Trust</b> paradigm is a modern framework for distributed applications where you cannot control the various networks and access points applications may use.
 It layers three basic concepts, Verify Explicitly, Least Privilege, and Assume Breach, over multiple objects in your system:

 - Identities
 - Devices